pavlovicnemanja/mojrokovnik/README.md

 this server is:

 ```
-npm start
+grunt start
 ```

-Now browse to the app at `http://localhost:8000/app/index.html`.
+Now browse to the app at `http://localhost:8000`.

 ## Testing